 If you are collecting retirement pay, your monthly premium will automatically be deducted from that.
 Otherwise, you'll need to arrange an alternative payment method.

-Discover more about the plan and how to enrol in the video below:
+Discover more about the plan and how to enroll in the video below:

 Is it worth getting military dental cover?